1plusX/swan/README.md

 ## API Example Flow

-In the following, we describe an illustrative scenario where a cross-domain profile is built in the browser as a user anonymously navigates the web, i.e., without using a login.
+We describe an illustrative scenario where a cross-domain profile is built in the browser as a user anonymously navigates the web, i.e., without using a login.

 As I anonymously browse "weReallyLoveShopping.com" my behavior reveals that I am interested in athletic shoes.
 The online shop writes this information in the private storage: